 Key Stage 3 and 4

-Children with PMLD/complex needs
+Pupils with PMLD/complex needs

 Life skills permeate the taught curriculum at all levels.
 Development of communication, independence and social skills are seen as vital components of the education we provide at Southview.
 Evidence of progress in these subjects is captured via our social skills assessment systems.
 Soft data is collected to evidence progress in areas not deemed as ‘academic’ e.g. confidence and sociability.
-As children progress through the school, there are opportunities to take part in work experience or to become part of the school council.
+As pupils progress through the school, there are opportunities to take part in work experience or to become part of the school council.
 This will help to develop confidence, initiative and problem solving skills.

 Parents are partners in their child’s education.
-Some children take homework home at their parents’ request.
+Some pupils take homework home at their parents’ request.
 Parents who wish to help and encourage their children through homework are invited to discuss the work and approaches used with learning leaders.
 Homework might take the form of physiotherapy programmes or exercises from the relevant therapist.

 Where desirable and appropriate, developmental learning and social experiences are available in mainstream settings.
 We work collaboratively with other schools and organisations to include our students.